The Key Stage 3 Curriculum

 The 3 year Key Stage 3 (KS3) Curriculum comprises the core subjects of English,

 Maths and Science and the following foundation subjects: Humanities

-(History and Geography), Languages, Design Technology, Computer Science, Art, Music, Drama, PE and PSHCE and aims to give students a flying start to their time at Tallis.
-It is underpinned by our commitment to excellence through creativity, community, challenge and engagement.
-Our Tallis Habits of Mind are central to the schemes of work in year 7 and 8.
-In year 7 students undertake two extended enquiries in each subject area.
+(History and Geography), Languages, Design Technology, Computer Science, Art, Music, Drama, Dance, PE and PSHCE and aims to give students a flying start to their time at Tallis.
+Our Tallis Habits of Mind are central to the schemes of work in year 7, 8 and 9.
 We aim to help students develop as self-motivated learners with habits that will serve them well throughout their lives.

 The time allocation for each subject in Year 7 is as follows:

 Students study Geography, History and French and Spanish during Year 7, 8 and 9.

 In Design Technology students follow a rotation model allowing the access to the different subjects offered, namely Product Design, Graphics, Food Technology and Computer Aided Design (CAD)

 Art, Music, Drama and Dance: These subjects are taught throughout

 Computing: All students are taught Computing in Years 7, 8 and 9 as a separate subject for an hour a week.
 Students will learn a range of knowledge and skills including computer systems, data structures, algorithms, programming, networks and communications systems in the modern world, using the latest technology and the Internet.
 They will develop and apply their analytic, problem solving and computational thinking creativity.
 They will also explore important elements of how to make use of ICT safely and responsibly and get the chance to develop digital media to share and communicate their learning with a wider audience.
 They will become digitally literate - able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.